JacyGao/eagameslib-api/README.md

 <b>Security</b>

-Authentication has not been implemented due to time constraints.
+<b>Authentication</b> has not been implemented due to time constraints.
 To ensure security, implement an access token tier such as JWT (https://jwt.io/)

-CORS can also be strictly defined to grant access to specific domains.
+<b>CORS</b> can also be strictly defined to grant access to specific domains.
 CORS can be defined in /config location

 More security?
 Implement refresh token used together with access token (https://auth0.com/docs/tokens/refresh-token)